saiffardin/movie-search-portal/README.md

 1. `getGenreNameById(arr,id)`
 2. `getAllGenreNameByIdArray(arr,idArray)`

-Here `arr` is an array of objects, where each element is an object that has genre id and name. `getGenreNameById` returns corresponding `id`'s genre name only.
-Whereas `getAllGenreNameByIdArray` returns an array of genre names corresponding to an array of `id`'s.
+`arr` parameter for both of the functions is an array of objects, means each element of that array is an object.
+In this project `arr` will contain a list of genres.
+Each object of that array has a genre id and genre name.

+The second parameter of `getGenreNameById` is `id`, which represents a single genre id. `getGenreNameById` function searches through list of genres for the given id, and returns genre name.

+On the other hand, the second parameter of `getAllGenreNameByIdArray` function is an `idArray`, which represents an array of genre id's.
+This function searches through the list of genres for every single id given in `idArray`, and returns an array which has all the genre names corresponding to every id in `idArray`.

 ---